necolas/idiomatic-css/README.md

 <a name="naming"></a>
 ## 5. Naming

+Naming is hard, but very important.
+It's a crucial part of the process of developing a maintainable code base, and ensuring that you have a relatively scalable interface between your HTML and CSS.

+* Avoid _systematic_ use of abbreviated class names.
+Don't make things difficult to understand.
-Use clear and thoughtful names for HTML classes.
-Pick an understandable and consistent naming pattern that makes sense both within HTML files and CSS files.
+* Use clear, thoughtful, and appropriate names for _HTML classes_.
+* Pick an understandable and consistent naming pattern that makes sense both within HTML files and CSS files.
+* Selectors for components should uses class names; avoid the use of generic tags and unique ids.

 ```css
 /* Example of code with bad names */